7 deputies and 3 others face murder charges in a Black man's death at mental hospital

 "The events of March 6, at their core, represent a tragedy because Mr. Otieno's life was lost," Gregory said.
 "This loss is felt by not only those close to him but our entire community."

-Krudys tells NPR they expect the video will be made public at some point, likely early next week — though Baskervill said on Thursday that "to maintain the integrity of the criminal justice process at this point, I am not able to publicly release the video."
+Krudys tells NPR they expect the video of Otieno's death will be made public at some point, likely early next week — though Baskervill said on Thursday that "to maintain the integrity of the criminal justice process at this point, I am not able to publicly release the video."

 In the meantime, he says he'd like those learning about the case to focus on the person at the center of it.

-Note: Editor's note: This story includes detailed descriptions of violence.